What is this page?

 I think there's an historical value to these programs because of the very specific lifespan the language had.
 QB games were soaked in pop culture from that era: from the characters being inspired by popular TV shows or other video games, or the music coming straight from the mid-1990s pop charts.
 Beside the "time-capsule" aspect, looking into the source code of such programs provides a valuable insight on common rookie mistakes, what problems derived from their core design (or lack thereof) and how they were solved by the programmer.

-QB is also as flexible as it is limited, which attracted another different set of programmers: code gurus who wanted a challenge.
+QB is also as flexible as it is slow, which attracted another different set of programmers: code gurus who wanted a challenge.
 Have you ever witnessed an anti-aliased, gouraud-shaded three-dimensional teapot spinning around at three frames per second?
 Painfully slow ray-tracing demos?
 What about full-screen voxel-based flight simulators and real-time bump mapping?
 Trust me, it's beautiful.

 At the end, I remember that many website that were dedicated to QB began to include other dialects such as QB64 and FreeBASIC in order to attract visitors.
 The truth is, the language died because people stopped using it.
 Everyone moved on to other hobbies, or left because they felt the end coming.